 Video: What are the Implications of Renouncing US Citizenship?

 It’s also important to realize that renouncing US citizenship is not an easy way out of paying taxes.
 Depending on your specific situation, it could even cost you.
-If you do decide to renounce your US citizenship, it is important to be aware of these potential ramifications.
-You need to plan carefully to avoid costly mistakes.
+Before renouncing your US citizenship you should plan carefully with the help of an expert to avoid costly mistakes.

 Tax implications of renunciation